 Intense anguish washed over my entire body.
 I swear that I felt my very spine squirming and wriggling inside of me like a snake caught in a river net.
 I rolled to my side and curled in on myself as a hand stroked the wet, matted hair from my forehead in an almost loving manner and I cried out, in fear or pain… I had no way to know.

-My back… it was as if all the whippings were happening at once and I just couldn’t take it.
+My back… it was as if several years of whippings were happening at once and I just couldn’t take it.

 My heart lurched, and I heard a delicate voice.
 “Shh… it will be over soon.”

 My heart stuttered and there was a silent moment of clarity that brought with it extreme gratitude.

 I was dead, nearly there.
 I felt my heart seize up painfully, completely, and it stopped altogether.